-1. The compact spare tire (if so equipped) does not have a tire pressure monitoring sensor.
-Therefore, the TPMS will not monitor the pressure in the compact spare tire.
+- 1. The compact spare tire (if so equipped) does not have a tire pressure monitoring sensor.
+Therefore, the TPMS will not monitor the pressure in the compact spare tire. - 2.
+If you install the compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition key cycle, the "Tire Pressure

-- 2. If you install the compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition key cycle, the "TPM Telltale Light" will remain ON, a chime will sound, and the EVIC will still display a flashing pressure value in the graphic display. - 3.
-After driving the vehicle for up to 20 minutes above 15 mph (25 km/h), the "TPM Telltale Light" will flash on and off for 75 seconds and then remain on solid.
-In addition, the EVIC will display a "CHECK TPM SYS-TEM" message for three seconds and then display dashes (--) in place of the pressure value. - 4.
-For each subsequent ignition key cycle, a chime will sound, the "TPM Telltale Light" will flash on and off for 75 seconds and then remain on solid, and the EVIC will display a "CHECK TPM SYSTEM" message for three seconds and then display dashes (- -) in place of the pressure value.
+Monitoring Telltale Light" will remain ON, a chime will sound, and the EVIC will still display a flashing pressure value in the graphic display.

+- 3. After driving the vehicle for up to 20 minutes above 15 mph (24 km/h), the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
+In addition, the EVIC will display a "CHECK TPM SYSTEM" message for a minimum of five seconds and then display dashes (- -) in place of the pressure value. - 4.
+For each subsequent ignition key cycle, a chime will sound, the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid. and the EVIC will display a "CHECK TPM SYSTEM" message for a minimum of five seconds and then display dashes (- -) in place of the pressure value.

 5. Once you repair or replace the original road tire, and reinstall it on the vehicle in place of the compact spare, the TPMS will update automatically.
-In addition, the "TPM Telltale Light" will turn OFF and the graphic in the EVIC will display a new pressure value instead of dashes (- -), as long no tire pressure is below the low-pressure warning limit in any of the four active road tires.
-The vehicle may need to be driven for up to 20 minutes above 15 mph (25 km/h) in order for the TPMS to receive this information.
+In addition, the "Tire Pressure Monitoring Telltale Light" will turn OFF and the graphic in the EVIC will display a new pressure value instead of dashes (- -), as long no tire pressure is below the low-pressure warning limit in any of the four active road tires.
+The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) in order for the TPMS to receive this information.